OnChainDen/mls-contracts/README.md

 # Onchain Custody Smart Contracts
+This repository contains the smart contracts for Onchain Custody.

-## Overview: What is Onchain Custody?
+## Onchain Custody Overview
 Onchain Custody is a new category of cryptocurrency custody.
 It is non-custodial and provides all the benefits of self-custody while being significantly more secure than all other forms of custody (traditional custody, self-custody, and MPC).

+### Policy Engine
 The heart of Onchain Custody is the **policy engine**, which allows users to specify rules (a.k.a. "policies") that dictate:
 1. what transactions can be executed
 2. who can execute them